“MEMBERS OF A COHESIVE GROUP FEEL

 Therapists who work with CMP sometimes offer group therapy.
 Here’s what’s currently offered:

 Two Donation-Based Telehealth Groups for People of the Global Majority (PGM), Asian Adult and BIPOC* Adult Groups, 90-minute once-weekly pay-what-you-can groups “for PGM folx to reality test racialized experiences, exist in solidarity, decolonize internalized paradigms, and deepen cultural understanding among others doing the same.”
+Details at the link.

 For insight into the many different types of group therapy there are, take a look at these past groups offered by CMP associates.